Hjordt98/python_superhero_sqlite3/README.md

 Task: Write a script to perform a join query to find the arch-nemesis of a specific superhero.

-- Use the hero_villain_relationships table to join the superheroes and supervillains tables.
+- Use the arch_nemesis table to join the superheroes and supervillains tables.
 - Print the results.

 #### Problem 8: Create and Use Indexes